NGS Amplicon Sequencing

 Overcoming GC Bias and Uniformity Issues

 The figure below compares CleanPlex and another well-known amplicon-based method in terms of GC bias and amplification uniformity.
 Two panels target the same regions of a few cancer-related genes.
 The competitor method obviously has GC bias around low GC region and an overall low amplification uniformity across the spectrum of the panel.
 On the contrary, CleanPlex can amplify all target regions evenly.
-The result of this is that users of the competitor’s panel have to raise the average sequencing depth by 100% to achieve similar variant calling quality, therefore doubling the sequencing depth and cost required for CleanPlex panel.
+The result of this is that users of the competitor’s panel have to raise the average sequencing depth by 100% to achieve similar variant calling quality, therefore doubling the sequencing depth and cost.

 Pushing the limit of LOD

-Our partner RareCyte, Inc has successfully demonstrated that CleanPlex technology can directly amplify DNA from a single cell (only ~6 pg of DNA), specifically circulating tumor cells isolated from cancer patient blood.
+Our collaborators RareCyte, Inc and Mayo Clinic have successfully demonstrated that CleanPlex technology can directly amplify DNA without whole genome amplification (WGA) from a single cell (only ~6 pg of DNA), specifically circulating tumor cells (CTCs) isolated from cancer patients’ blood.

 Single cell lysate is input as template into Paragon Genomics’ CleanPlex OncoZoom Panel, with modified primer concentration, PCR cycle number, and clean-up steps to compensate for low input DNA concentration.
 Using this non-WGA method vastly improves: (A) coverage uniformity, and incidence of (B) false negative and false positive errors, when compared to single cell WGA products.